HomeGuidesComplete Guide to Registering a Business in Germany — 2026

 What is required to open a German business bank account?

-To open a GmbH business bank account: Handelsregister extract (Handelsregisterauszug), notarised articles of association, passport copies of all directors and beneficial owners, proof of registered address, and the business plan for some banks.
-Banks also conduct KYC/AML checks.
-Traditional banks (Deutsche Bank, Commerzbank) require in-person visits.
-Fintech banks (Penta, Qonto) allow remote opening post-registration.
+Documents needed: certified Handelsregisterauszug (register extract), notarised articles of association, passport copies of all directors and beneficial owners (UBO), proof of registered address, and business plan for some banks.
+Traditional banks require in-person visits and take 1–3 weeks.
+Fintech banks (Penta, Qonto) process remotely in 3–7 days post-registration.
+For foreign-owned GmbHs with complex UBO structures, extended AML review of 2–6 weeks is common.

-What is the role of the Notar (notary) in German company formation?
+What is the role of the Notar in German company formation?

-The German Notar (civil law notary) has a monopoly on certifying corporate formation documents.
-Unlike common law notaries, the German Notar is an independent public officer who verifies the identity of all parties, confirms legal validity of the transaction, and bears personal liability for errors.
-For GmbH formation, the notarielle Beurkundung (notarial certification) of the Gesellschaftsvertrag is a mandatory prerequisite under §2 GmbHG.
+The German Notar has a statutory monopoly on certifying GmbH formation documents under GmbHG §2.
+Unlike common-law notaries who only witness signatures, the German Notar is an independent public officer who verifies legal validity, confirms party identities, and bears personal professional liability.
+The notarielle Beurkundung (notarial certification) is a mandatory prerequisite — foreign notarisations are legally insufficient for German company formation.

 Can a GmbH change its registered address (Sitz) after formation?

 Yes.
-Changing the GmbH's registered Sitz (municipality) within Germany requires a shareholder resolution, amendment of the Gesellschaftsvertrag, notarial certification of the amendment, and filing with the new Amtsgericht for registration.
-If moving to a different Bundesland or municipality, a new Gewerbesteuerpflicht and a new Finanzamt assignment result.
-Cross-border Sitz transfers within the EU are possible under the Mobility Directive.
+Changing the registered Sitz requires a shareholder resolution, notarial certification of the Gesellschaftsvertrag amendment, and filing with the new Amtsgericht.
+Moving to a different municipality triggers a change of responsible Finanzamt and a new Gewerbesteuer Hebesatz.
+A new Gewerbeanmeldung is required in the new municipality.
+Cross-border Sitz transfers within the EU are possible under the EU Mobility Directive (2019/2121) implemented via UmwG reforms.

 What is the Unternehmensregister and how does it relate to the Handelsregister?